What is a Mindfulness Zoom session?

-Mindfulness is a Core practice.
+Mindfulness Zoom is a core practice.

-- Creating a new Neural pathway of resting in the present moment Now
+- Creating a new Neural Pathway of resting in the present moment, Now.

-- Always available where ever you go
+- Always available where ever you go.

-How often should I practice mindfulness?
+How often should we practice mindfulness?

 Firstly, we do the rather boring practice of focusing the mind on the moment.
-This is either with me on a mindfulness Zoom session or your daily practice of 5-15 mins each day.
-Then.
+This is either with me on a mindfulness Zoom session or our daily practice of 5-15 mins each day.

-This is a progressive and continous process.
+This is a progressive and continuous process.

-How does Mindfulness work?
+How does Mindfulness Zoom Mental Health work?

 Scientists now recognise that the brain can change its self, through a process called Neuroplasticity.
 Neuroplasticity works through teaching the brain, by repetition and practice, new skills of perception and response.

 Mindfulness works with Neuroplasticity.
 Consciously using our mind to change the way our brain works, to change our mind.